johnb432/Improved-ACE-Arsenal-Category/README.md

-**Improved ACE Arsenal Category** adds 3 tabs to the ACE arsenal to categorize items better.
-This mod is a client side mod.
+**Improved ACE Arsenal Category** is a client side mod and adds 3 tabs to the ACE arsenal to categorize items better.
 If [KAT - Advanced Medical REWRITE](https://steamcommunity.com/sharedfiles/filedetails/?id=2020940806) is loaded, it will detect if the medical tab from KAT was added or not.
 If yes, it will allow you to modify the existing tab.
 If no, it will add a new tab.
 This mod is compatible with [ACE Pharmacy](https://steamcommunity.com/sharedfiles/filedetails/?id=2558422366) too.